near/docs/docs/tutorials/contracts/xcc-receipts.md

 ### Event Pattern

-The event pattern is use when a contract `EventPublisher` defines a method with an `event_subscriber_id` parameter.
+The event pattern is used when a contract `EventPublisher` defines a method with an `event_subscriber_id` parameter.
 When that method is called, the `EventPublisher` makes a cross contract call to the `event_subscriber_id` smart contract invoking an event handler on that contract.
 For example, a `VotingContract` (EventPublisher) allows people to `candidate_vote_call` on a candidate.
-When a candidate is voted for the candidates smart contract `candidate_on_vote` method (event handler) will be invoked.
+When a candidate is voted for the candidate's smart contract `candidate_on_vote` method (event handler) will be invoked.

 <!--DOCUSAURUS_CODE_TABS-->